shreyas-nikam/67f9368ad05265d2d8e155e2/user_guide.md

 feedback link: https://docs.google.com/forms/d/e/1FAIpQLSfWkOK-in_bMMoHSZfcIvAeO58PAH9wrDqcxnJABHaxiDqhSA/viewform?usp=sf_link
 environments: Web
 status: Published
-# QuLab User Guide
+# QuLab User Guide: Exploring Portfolio Optimization and Hedge Fund Strategies

-This codelab provides a comprehensive guide to using the QuLab application.
-QuLab is designed as a multi-page application built with Streamlit, offering a modular structure for showcasing different functionalities or concepts.
-Understanding the navigation and structure of QuLab will allow you to effectively explore and utilize its features.
-This guide will walk you through the application's layout and demonstrate how to interact with its various pages.
+QuLab is a Streamlit application designed to illustrate key concepts in quantitative finance, particularly portfolio optimization and hedge fund strategies.
+This user guide will walk you through the application's features, explaining how to navigate and understand each page.
+Understanding these concepts is crucial for anyone interested in investment management, risk analysis, and financial modeling.
+QuLab provides an interactive platform to visualize and explore these strategies.

-## Understanding the QuLab Layout
+## Understanding the QuLab Interface
 Duration: 00:02

-QuLab is structured with a sidebar for navigation and a main area for content display.
-This separation allows for easy switching between different sections of the application.
-The sidebar contains the navigation menu, while the main area displays the content associated with the selected page.
+This step will familiarize you with the basic layout of the QuLab application.
+Notice the sidebar on the left-hand side and the main content area.
+The sidebar provides navigation options to access different pages of the application, each demonstrating a specific financial concept.
+The main content area displays the content of the selected page.

-## Navigating Through QuLab
+## Navigating to Page 1: Efficient Frontier
 Duration: 00:03

-1.  **Sidebar Navigation:** Locate the sidebar on the left side of the application.
-You'll find the QuantUniversity logo and a navigation menu labeled "Navigation".
+1.  **Locate the Navigation Menu:** In the sidebar on the left, find the dropdown menu labeled "Navigation".
-2.  **Selecting a Page:** The "Navigation" menu is a dropdown selectbox.
-Click on it to reveal a list of available pages: "Page 1", "Page 2", and "Page 3".
+2.  **Select "Page 1":** Click on the dropdown and choose "Page 1".
+This will load the Efficient Frontier page.
+3.  **Observe the Content:** The main content area will now display the header "Page 1: Efficient Frontier" along with a brief description.
+This page will eventually visualize the efficient frontier, a key concept in portfolio optimization.
+The efficient frontier represents the set of portfolios that offer the highest expected return for a given level of risk or the lowest risk for a given level of expected return.

+## Exploring Page 2: Sharpe Ratio Maximization
+Duration: 00:03

+1.  **Return to the Navigation Menu:** Go back to the "Navigation" dropdown in the sidebar.
-3.  **Switching Pages:** Select a page from the dropdown menu.
-The main area of the application will update to display the content associated with the selected page.
+2.  **Select "Page 2":** Choose "Page 2" from the dropdown menu.
+This will navigate you to the Sharpe Ratio Maximization page.

-## Exploring Page 1
-Duration: 00:01

-1.  **Selecting Page 1:** In the sidebar's "Navigation" menu, choose "Page 1".
-2.  **Page 1 Content:** The main area will now display "Page 1" as a title, followed by the text "Content for Page 1".
-This is a placeholder, and in a real application, this space would contain interactive elements, visualizations, or other relevant information.

-## Exploring Page 2
-Duration: 00:01

-1.  **Selecting Page 2:** In the sidebar's "Navigation" menu, choose "Page 2".
-2.  **Page 2 Content:** The main area will now display "Page 2" as a title, followed by the text "Content for Page 2".
-Similar to Page 1, this is a placeholder for actual content.

-## Exploring Page 3
-Duration: 00:01

-1.  **Selecting Page 3:** In the sidebar's "Navigation" menu, choose "Page 3".
-2.  **Page 3 Content:** The main area will now display "Page 3" as a title, followed by the text "Content for Page 3".
-This is another placeholder page.
+3.  **Review the Content:**  The main area should now display "Page 2: Sharpe Ratio Maximization" and its description.
+This page focuses on maximizing the Sharpe Ratio, a measure of risk-adjusted return.
+A higher Sharpe Ratio indicates better performance for the level of risk taken.

-## Understanding the Footer
+## Understanding Page 3: Dollar-Neutral Hedge Fund
-Duration: 00:01
+Duration: 00:03

-At the bottom of the main area, you'll find a footer.
-This footer contains:

-1.  **Copyright Information:**  "© 2025 QuantUniversity.
-All Rights Reserved." indicates the copyright holder and reservation of rights.
-2.  **Disclaimer:** A caption states that the demonstration is for educational purposes only and requires written consent for reproduction.
-This highlights the application's purpose and any usage restrictions.
+1.  **Access the Navigation Menu:** Find the "Navigation" dropdown in the sidebar once more.
+2.  **Select "Page 3":** Select "Page 3" from the options.
+This will take you to the Dollar-Neutral Hedge Fund page.
+3.  **Examine the Content:**  The main content area now displays "Page 3: Dollar-Neutral Hedge Fund" and its description.
+This page will demonstrate a dollar-neutral hedge fund strategy, which aims to neutralize market risk by balancing long and short positions.

 <aside class="positive">
-This simple structure demonstrates how to create a multi-page application using Streamlit, enabling you to organize your content effectively. <b>Remember to replace the placeholder content with your actual application logic and components.</b>
+By navigating through these pages, you're setting the stage for understanding the core concepts the application will demonstrate.
+Each page builds upon foundational principles in quantitative finance.
 </aside>

+## Further Exploration and Considerations
+Duration: 00:01

+Currently, the pages contain placeholder text.
+As the application is developed, each page will include interactive elements and visualizations to further demonstrate the concepts mentioned.
+Keep an eye out for updates to QuLab, as it promises to be a valuable tool for learning about portfolio optimization and hedge fund strategies.
+Remember to consult the disclaimers at the bottom of the application.

 <aside class="negative">
-The demonstration currently only has placeholder content.
-Functionality is limited to navigating between pages. <b>To experience the full potential of QuLab, replace the placeholder content with meaningful code.</b>
+This application is for educational purposes only.
+Do not base investment decisions solely on the information presented here.
+Always consult with a qualified financial advisor.
 </aside>